 The Company accounts for income taxes using an asset and liability approach.
-Deferred income taxes are recorded to reflect the tax consequences on future years of temporary differences between the financial and income tax bases of assets and liabilities.
+Deferred income tax assets and liabilities are recognized for the expected future tax consequences of temporary differences between the financial and income tax basis of assets and liabilities based on the tax law in effect at March 31, 2018 and 2017.
 The Company recognizes accrued interest and penalties associated with uncertain tax positions, if any, as part of their income tax provision.
 The previous three years of federal and state income tax returns are subject to potential examination by taxing authorities.